 He had a tough upbringing and began playing the piano in brothels at the age of 14, earning him the nickname Jelly Roll Morton.

 He was close to his grandmother during this period of time, but she disowned him when she found out where he was playing his music.

-Nevertheless, Jelly Roll continued to struggle financially and face racial segregation until his death in 1941 from respiratory problems, a complication of a stabbing he suffered in 1938.
+Nevertheless, Jelly Roll continued to struggle financially and faced racial segregation until his death in 1941 from respiratory problems, a complication of a stabbing he suffered in 1938.

 3. James P. Johnson

-While his career suffered somewhat during the Great Depression as so many others did, he supported himself through grants and his “Spirituals to Swing” concerts in the late 1930s.
+The Great Depression dealt a blow to Johnson’s career as it did to many others.
+However, he managed to stay afloat through grants and by hosting his highly successful “Spirituals to Swing” concerts in the late 1930s.

 4. Eubie Blake